Isle Royale National Park announces further opening

-ISLE ROYALE, Mich.
-(WLUC) - Isle Royale is increasing recreational access to the park following guidance from the White House, Centers for Disease Control and Prevention (CDC), State of Michigan, and local public health authorities.
+HOUGHTON, Mich.
+(WLUC) - Following guidance from the White House, Centers for Disease Control and Prevention (CDC), State of Michigan, and local public health authorities, Isle Royale is increasing recreational access to the park.

-The National Park Service (NPS) says it is working servicewide with federal, state, and local public health authorities to closely monitor the COVID-19 pandemic and using a phased approach to increase access on a park-by-park basis.
+The National Park Service (NPS) is working servicewide with federal, state, and local public health authorities to closely monitor the COVID-19 pandemic and using a phased approach to increase access on a park-by-park basis

 Beginning June 26, 2020, campgrounds, docks, and trails will be open, with the exception of North Desor campground and the Minong Trail from the Hatchet Lake junction to the East Huginnin Trail junction.